An uncountable Moore-Schmidt theorem: A counterexample to a general product theorem for conditional elements

 \end{itemize} \end{proposition}

 \begin{proof} Clearly (i) implies (ii).
 Now assume (ii).
-The uniqueness of a $\sigma$-complete Boolean algebra homomorphism is clear since $\mathcal{A}$ generates $\Y$, so we focus on existence.
-By Example \ref{pointless}, the measure algebra $\X_\mu$ is not necessarily representable as a $\sigma$-algebra of sets.
+The uniqueness of a $\sigma$-complete Boolean algebra homomorphism is clear since $\mathcal{A}$ generates $\Sigma_Y$, so we focus on existence.
+By Example \ref{pointless}, $X_\mu$ (viewed as a measure algebra) is not necessarily representable as a $\sigma$-algebra of sets.
 So we cannot apply the $\sigma$-complete version of the Sikorski extension theorem, see \cite[\S~34]{sikorski2013boolean}.
 Instead, we appeal to an extension theorem for vector-valued measures\footnote{See \cite{joseph1977vector} for any unexplained definition or result in the theory of vector measures.}, viewing a $\sigma$-complete Boolean algebra (resp.
 Boolean algebra) homomorphism as a special type of vector-valued countably additive (resp. finitely additive) measure.
-Indeed, observe that the measure algebra $\X_\mu$ comes with a natural complete metric $d(a,b) \coloneqq \mu(a\Delta b)$, and therefore can be embedded as a metric space into $L^1(X_\mu)$ by identifying each element $a$ of $\X_\mu$ with its indicator function $1_a \in L^1(X_\mu)$.
-Here $L^1(X_\mu)$ denotes the Banach space of absolutely integrable (abstractly) measurable functions from $X_\mu$ to $\R$ (which can also be identified with the absolutely integrable concretely measurable functions from $(X,\X,\mu)$ to $\R$ modulo almost everywhere equivalence, see \cite{fremlin1989measure}).
+Indeed, observe that $X_\mu$ (viewed as a measure algebra) comes with a natural complete metric $d(a,b) \coloneqq \mu(a\Delta b)$, and therefore can be embedded as a metric space into $L^1(X_\mu)$ by identifying each abstractly measurable subset $a$ of $X_\mu$ with its indicator function $1_a \in L^1(X_\mu)$.
+Here $L^1(X_\mu)$ denotes the Banach space of absolutely integrable (abstractly) measurable functions from $X_\mu$ to $\R$ (which can also be identified with the absolutely integrable concretely measurable functions from $(X,\Sigma_X,\mu)$ to $\R$ modulo almost everywhere equivalence, see \cite{fremlin1989measure}).